 Just follow the links at the top of this page or scroll down.

 The goal of this project is to develop novel methods for analyzing video and depth data capturing human (communicative) behavior.
-I conducted a first experiment in this domain with Savi Namboodiripad, Ryan Lepic (Linguistics) and Dan Lenzen (Cognitive Science), where we measured changes in gesture as a result of the process of conventionalization with Microsoft Kinect, while participants played a charades-like guessing game.
-Currently, I am also working with Nuno Vasconcelos, head of the Statistical Visual Computing Laboratory (SVCL) on machine learning methods for the analysis of sign language data.
-We are collecting a large video data set of ASL sentences and are using Deep Learning for continuous sign language translation directly from video.
+I conducted a first experiment in this domain with Savi Namboodiripad, Ryan Lepic and Dan Lenzen, where we measured changes in gesture as a result of the process of conventionalization with Microsoft Kinect, while participants played a charades-like guessing game.
+I also worked with Nuno Vasconcelos, head of the Statistical Visual Computing Laboratory (SVCL) at UCSD on machine learning methods for the analysis of sign language data.
+Most recently my group in Leiden collected new data to look at the emergence of spatial devices in sign languages, again using Kinect.

 This collaboration studies the emergence of language about time.
-With Tyler Marghetis (Indiana University) and Esther Walker (UCSD), I designed and implemented experiments in which participants were asked to communicate about concepts of time with a novel, spatial signaling device.
+With Tyler Marghetis and Esther Walker, I designed and implemented experiments in which participants were asked to communicate about concepts of time with a novel, spatial signaling device.
 Processes like social coordination and transmission resulted in the emergence of patterns.
 While many results in the field of language evolution suggest that language adapts to the brain, the brain responses of participants in these kinds of experiments has, to the best of our knowledge, never been directly measured.
-Therefore we are now working with Seana Coulson, head of the Brain and Cognition Lab (BCL) at UCSD, to investigate the impact of initial bias and social convention on brain responses with EEG.
+Therefore we teamed up with Seana Coulson, head of the Brain and Cognition Lab (BCL) at UCSD, to investigate the impact of initial bias and social convention on brain responses with EEG.

 I have always loved making things and besides getting creative with different kinds of arts and crafts I get very excited about DIY electronics projects.
 As a master's student in Artificial Intelligence I collaborated with a few classmates to build an autonomous robotic blimp, named Zeppy.
-The project was financially supported by the University of Groningen and the result was rewarded with study credits.
-The university used our robot for promotional activities and special events.
-Currently at UCSD I am working with Eric Leonardis (Cognitive Science) on a dancing robot, bringing life and bounciness into a crocheted purple penguin bird.
+The project was financially supported by the University of Groningen and the AI department used our robot for promotional activities and special events.
+At UCSD I brought life and bounciness into a crocheted purple penguin bird, a dancing robot, with Eric Leonardis.

 My PhD research was on the emergence of structure in speech.
 I worked with computer models to run language evolution simulations and I developed innovative experimental methods for studying the evolution of combinatorial structure with human participants.
 In my experiments, people learned and produced artificial languages that were produced with a slide whistle.
 One of the main aims was to investigate to what extent structures in sound systems for speech can be explained as the result of general cognitive biases and the process of cultural transmission.